 Pablo is running in a half marathon at a velocity of 3 m/s.
 Another runner, Jacob, is 50 meters behind Pablo with the same velocity.
 Jacob begins to accelerate at 0.05 m/s2. (a) How long does it take Jacob to catch Pablo? (b) What is the distance covered by Jacob? (c) What is the final velocity of Jacob?

 Unreasonable results A runner approaches the finish line and is 75 m away; her speed at this position is 8 m/s.
-She decelerates at this point at 0.5 m/s2.
+She accelerates opposite to the motion at this point at 0.5 m/s2.
 How long does it take her to cross the finish line from 75 m away?
 Is this reasonable?

 An airplane accelerates at 5.0 m/s2 for 30.0 s.
 During this time, it covers a distance of 10.0 km.
 What are the initial and final velocities of the airplane?